MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 ---
 author: Mamaylya
-description: Learn how to anchor holograms in Microsoft Dynamics 365 Guides, and how to create a QR code anchor, circular code anchor, or holographic anchor. ms.author: mamaylya ms.date: 03/24/2020 ms.service: crm-online ms.topic: article
+description: Learn how to anchor holograms in Microsoft Dynamics 365 Guides ms.author: mamaylya ms.date: 10/01/2020 ms.service: crm-online ms.topic: article
-title: Choose an anchoring method for your guide in Dynamics 365 Guides ms.reviewer: v-brycho
+title: Anchor your holograms to the real world in Dynamics 365 Guides ms.reviewer: v-brycho
 ---

-# Anchor your guide to the real world in the Dynamics 365 Guides PC app
+# Anchor your holograms to the real world in Dynamics 365 Guides

 When you create a guide by using the [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] PC app, one of the first steps is to select an anchoring method.
 When you anchor a guide, you spatially synchronize with to your real-world environment (for example, a factory floor).
 Anchors help holograms determine where they are in the real world.
 You must create an anchor for your guide before it will work on [!include[pn-hololens](../includes/pn-hololens.md)].